duyhelloworld/java-learning/DesignPatterns/Singleton.md

 ## What's Singleton ?
 - The Singleton Pattern - like its name "singleton" - assures that at any one time there is only one instance of the Singleton object and  provides a global access point to this instance.
-In other words, the Singleton's purpose is to control object creation, limiting the number of obejcts to one only.he
+In other words, the Singleton's purpose is to control object creation, limiting the number of objects to one only per application.

 ## UML
 ![](/singleton/singleton_uml.png)